-Nearly 5,500 animals are killed in U.S. shelters every day, simply because they don't have homes.
+Around 625,000 dogs and cats are killed in U.S. shelters annually, simply because they don't have homes.
 When you adopt, you're not only refusing to support puppy mills, you're saving a life and giving an animal in need the second chance he or she deserves.

 If you’re looking for a healthy, loving pet, you’re in luck.
 Many can readily be found in shelters and rescue groups around the country.

 It is estimated that up to 25 percent of dogs looking for homes through shelters and rescue groups are purebred.

 Types of pets found in shelters and rescue groups:

 Young, purebred, old, house-trained, mixed-breed, adorable, well-mannered, puppies, healthy, kittens

 No matter what type of pet you’re looking for, a shelter or rescue organization is the place to go.